-Prior to the start of the 2025 college football season, the Texas Longhorns were being booked as the betting favorites to take home the national title, while their hotshot debutante of a starter and generational prospect, Arch Manning, was listed as the odds-on favorite to claim the Heisman trophy.
+Before the 2025 college football season, the Texas Longhorns were touted as favorites to take home the national title.
+And their hotshot debutante starter and generational prospect, Arch Manning, was listed as the odds-on favorite to claim the Heisman trophy.
+In just two months into the season, both of those expectations have been watered down.
+Well, Manning’s NIL dealings have taken a hit, too.

 Advertisement

-Now, here we are just two months into the season, and both of those particular numbers are long gone, and the same is true for Manning’s NIL dealings.
-Prior to kickoff on opening day, the heir to the Manning throne was given a total NIL valuation of $6.8 million, but now, he’s lost nearly a third of that value.
+On the opening day of the season, the heir to the Manning throne was given a total NIL valuation of $6.8 million.
+But now, he’s lost nearly a third of that value.

-Thanks to On3, we now know that Manning’s total NIL valuation is currently sitting at $4.7 million following Texas’ 45-38 win over the Mississippi State Bulldogs.
+Manning’s total NIL valuation is currently reportedly sitting at $4.7 million after Texas’ 45-38 win over the Mississippi State Bulldogs in Week 9 on Saturday.
 What’s even more unfortunate, however, is that he wasn’t even able to enjoy the fruits of his labor.

-After throwing 46 times and completing 29 of those attempts for a total of 346 receiving yards, three touchdowns, and one interception, just to make it to overtime, Manning would find himself on the receiving end of a two-man tackle courtesy of Isaac Smith and Kedrick Bingley-Jones.
+After throwing 46 times and completing 29 of those attempts for a total of 346 receiving yards, three touchdowns, and one interception, just to make it to overtime, Manning found himself on the receiving end of a two-man tackle courtesy of Isaac Smith and Kedrick Bingley-Jones.

 Texas QB Arch Manning was helped to the medical tent in OT.